adamburton/adamburton.github.io/_work/chagos.md

 Another important part of the screenings was marketing them.
 I handed out hundreds of flyers near the venues a week or so before each screening.
 The flyer briefly explained the experience of the Chagossian people and about the film.
 I had quite a few quick chats with people about it and, as the film is available on-line I am sure that some of those people who took a flyer went home and watched it.

-It was, shamefully, nowhere near enough.
+It has been, shamefully, nowhere near enough.